-$$\mathbf{C}{q}^{\prime} = \mathbf{C}{q} + \mathbf{U}, \tag{7.5}$$
+$$\mathbf{C}{a}^{\prime} = \mathbf{C}{a} + \mathbf{U}, \tag{7.5}$$

-7.1.2 Current effects on waves: amplification or attenuation for changes in current in the propagation direction
+7.1.2 Wave amplification when current changes in the propagation direction

 Taking a current U(x) in the direction of progation x, or in the opposite direction, varying only in this same direction, the waves kinematics must adjust to this variation in current speed.
-For slow variations on the scale of the wavelength, we use the approximation by Wentzel, Kramers, Brillouin et Jeffreys (WKBJ), i.e. the waves are locally sinusoidal, and the conservation of the number of crests crêtes (which holds for linear monochromatic waves), and which gives a constant absolute frequency $\omega$ because the medium in which the waves propagate is constant (an interesting case where $\omega$ is not conserved is when the water depth changes in time).
-As a result the intrinsic frequency $\sigma$ must adjust.
-If the current accelerates in the direction of propagation, then $\sigma$ must be reduced because $\mathbf{k} \cdot \mathbf{U}$ is positive.
-Because $\sigma$ grows with k, the wavelength increases.
-Conversely, for waves propagating against an accelerating current, $\mathbf{k} \cdot \mathbf{U}$ is negative, hence $\sigma$ and k must increases to keep $\omega$ constant.
-A first application can be done in the case of deep water waves with a known radian frequency $\sigma_1$ , propagating from a region 1 without current, to a region 2 where a current of magnitude U is uniform and opposite to the waves.
+For slow variations on the scale of the wavelength, we use the approximation by Wentzel, Kramers, Brillouin et Jeffreys (WKBJ), i.e. the waves are locally sinusoidal, and the conservation of the number of crests (which holds for linear monochromatic waves), and which gives a constant absolute frequency ω because the medium in which the waves propagate is constant (an interesting case where ω is not conserved is when the water depth changes in time).
+As a result the intrinsic frequency σ must adjust.
+If the current accelerates in the direction of propagation, then σ must be reduced because $\mathbf{k} \cdot \mathbf{U}$ is positive.
+Because σ grows with κ , the wavelength increases.
+Conversely, for waves propagating against an accelerating current, κ use negative, hence σ and κ must increases to keep ω constant.

+A first application can be done in the case of deep water waves with a known radian frequency σ_1 , propagating from a region 1 without current, to a region 2 where a current of magnitude U is uniform and opposite to the waves.